ariannalandini/prj_008_multi_coloc_dev/README.md

 ## To do
 - Patch `coloc.abf()` function to account for sample overlap
+- Check munging function to set "essential" info and "optional" info (code will run anyway if only esential info are provided)
 - ~~Include in `locus.breaker` function the possibility of providing LOG10 p-value~~ DONE
 - ~~Slim down output files? --> Implement new p-value filter discussed at last meeting~~ DONE
 - What about COJO collinearity? --> Use tryCatch()